kshulgina/codetta/README.md

 - `gtar`: on Mac, use install command `brew install gnutar`. `gtar` is the default version of tar on most Linux machines.
 You can check which version of `tar` you have by typing `man tar` and looking at the first line.
 If you have gnutar but the command `gtar` does not work, you can map it by adding an alias `alias gtar='tar'` in your `~/.bashrc` file (or equivalent for your shell) and restarting your terminal.

 ### Building a local version of the Pfam database
-You also need to download and build a local version of the Pfam database.
+By default, Codetta will assume that the Pfam database is the source of profile HMMs.
+You will need to download and build a local version of the Pfam database.
 We used Pfam version 32.0.

 Download Pfam database into the `resources` directory.
 This may take a few minutes because this a ~19 Mb file.